NIRALUser/NeuroRuler/docs/libraries.rst

 For automatically generating these documentation pages.

-.. note:: This website is automatically updated on push, PR, etc. in the HCT repo, so you don't need to follow these steps unless you're making a change to a webpage and want to be able to build the website locally to review changes before pushing.
+.. note:: This website is automatically updated on push to HCT's main branch, so you don't need to follow these steps unless you're making a change to a webpage and want to be able to build the website locally to review changes before pushing.

 `Read the Docs tutorial <https://docs.readthedocs.io/en/stable/tutorial/>`_ (some steps caused deployment errors 💀) and `YouTube video <https://www.youtube.com/watch?v=BWIrhgCAae0>`_ about Sphinx.